UOsaka Figures

 But why?

-Some 50 years ago, Crocodile fossils were found at the construction site of the OU Science Building on the Toyonaka Campus.
-So this bright, cheerful crocodile mascot is a based on both the crocodile fossils found at OU and the bright, cheerful students of Osaka University.
+Some 50 years ago, Crocodile fossils were found at the construction site of the UOsaka Science Building on the Toyonaka Campus.
+So this bright, cheerful crocodile mascot is a based on both the crocodile fossils found at UOsaka and the bright, cheerful students of The University of Osaka.

-He often shows up to events on the OU campuses,
+He often shows up to events on the UOsaka campuses,

 so keep an eye out for him!